geospatial-jeff/lambda-layer-spatial-db/README.md

         }
 ```

-For a step-by-step guide on building your own lambda-native spatial database, check out the [docs](/docs/README.md)..
+For a step-by-step guide on building your own lambda-native spatial database, check out the [docs](/docs/README.md).

+#### TODOS

+- Add support for point features.
+- Add support for parallel spatial query.